-- Where there is evidence or suspicion that a pupil has drugs in their possession, has used drugs or has passed/sold on drugs to another person, the school will initially seek medical attention for the child (ren) if needed as per 7.3. - The school will follow its Behaviour and Exclusion Policies and may also use its power to search a pupil.
+- Where there is evidence or suspicion that a pupil has drugs in their possession, has used drugs or has passed/sold on drugs to another person, the school will initially seek medical attention for the child (ren) if needed as per 7.3. - The school will follow its Behaviour and Exclusion Policies and may also use its power to search, screen or confiscate items from a pupil (see use of Reasonable Force, Serach, Screen and Confiscate Policy).
 Sanctions will be applied as outlined in the Behaviour and Exclusion Policies. - Where it is believed that a parent or carer is under the influence of drugs (including alcohol) on the school premises, they will be asked to leave.
 If they are due to collect their child, and/or are attempting to drive their child home, and present as being under the influence of drugs (including alcohol), the child will be withheld in school to ensure their safety.
 Children will not be allowed to walk home to be cared for their parent, if there have been concerns that the parent/carer is under the influence of drugs.
-The parent or carer will be asked to make alternative arrangements for collection and ongoing supervision of their child (ren) in the home. - If a parent or carer refuses to leave, and/or displays verbal or physical behaviour that is aggressive or intimidating, the Headteacher or their representative will call the Police. - Where there are serious or ongoing concerns about the adult's presentation and drug use, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs.
+The parent or carer will be asked to make alternative arrangements for collection and ongoing supervision of their child (ren) in the home.

+- If a parent or carer refuses to leave, and/or displays verbal or physical behaviour that is aggressive or intimidating, the Headteacher or their representative will call the Police. - Where there are serious or ongoing concerns about the adult's presentation and drug use, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs.